jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### ISIO03

-**Observation: Streaming is not (fully) used for uploading or downloading documents: somewhere the whole file is loaded into memory in a byte array e.g. to determine the mime type or create a digest.**
+**Observation: All bytes of a file are loaded into memory.*** E.g. for uploading or downloading documents, for instance to determine the mime type or create a digest.
 **Problem:** Large objects are allocated on the heap, up to e.g. 50 MB.
 We also observed 300 MB and even 1 GB in back-end systems.
-This likely triggers long gc’s for compaction or may trigger out of memory crashes.
+This likely triggers long gc pauses for compaction or may trigger out of memory crashes.

 In the next example, there are two large byte arrays in memory: one in baos and the other is the returned byte array since a copy is made in toByteArray().